-Developer's or similar IT related jobs has several "features".
+Developer's or similar IT-related jobs have several "features".

 Interesting.
 It may happen to be so interesting and engaging that it may work like a burning time machine.
-You can easily spend to much time on it without any notice and get over exhausted.
+You can easily spend too much time on it without any notice and get over-exhausted.

 It seems like this kind of job is exposed to burnout.
 You just work hard, work and work, and then you burn.

-The suffer is becoming overwhelming and starts to affect other aspects of your life.
+The suffering is becoming overwhelming and starts to affect other aspects of your life.

 The last stop is when you get fed up with your job and quit.

 What Has Led Me to a Burnout

 My assumption is that depression doesn't happen by itself.
 One should have some predisposition that must be triggered by other circumstances.